 Scaling is normally on in order to adjust the source to exactly fit the output resolution.
 If the bias is set to "On", scaling is enabled unless the input and output resolution match exactly.
 If the scale bias is set to "Off" scaling is disabled if the input and output resolutions are close.
 Scaling is disabled/enabled independently for horizontal and vertical.
 When the bias is off there can be small borders on the edges of the image.
-The second page of on-screen status information indicates whether scaling is enabled.
+If these areas have bad video the output Mask command can be used to blank that portion of the image.
+The second page of on-screen status information indicates whether scaling is active.

-MENU ® Input ® Video Setup ® [Resolution] ® Size ® [Aspect ratio] ® Scale Bias ® OK
+MENU ® Input ® Video Setup ® [Resolution] ® Size ® [Aspect ratio] ® Scale Bias ®